ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 ## What is a cryptocurrency? {#what-is-a-cryptocurrency}

-A cryptocurrency is a medium of exchange that is secured by a blockchain-based ledger.
+A cryptocurrency is a medium of exchange secured by a blockchain-based ledger.

 A "medium of exchange" is anything that is widely accepted as payment for goods and services, and a "ledger" is a data store that keeps track of transactions.
 Blockchain technology allows users to make transactions on the ledger without reliance upon a trusted third party to maintain the ledger.